-Before starting any physical therapy program, we will verify your insurance benefits and explain them to you at your first visit.
+Before starting any physical therapy treatment program, we will verify your insurance benefits and explain them to you at your first visit.
 INVIVO is a preferred provider for over 170 insurance plans and Medicare.
 We provide claims’ management for all approved worker’s compensation cases.

 Please note we require 24 hours’ notice for all appointment cancellations.
 This allows us time to rebook the appointment time.
 Appointments canceled with less than 24 hours’ notice will be charged $35.

 Chronic and acute pain